silitics/rugpi/www/docs/ctrl/advanced/fleet-management.md

 Those recipes will also include an integration layer for Rugix Ctrl so that you can deploy updates without any further configuration.
 To learn more, check out the [Thin-edge.io Rugix reference repository](https://github.com/thin-edge/tedge-rugpi-image).

+## Memfault

+[Memfault](https://memfault.com/) is a fleet management solution with a focus on observability.
+We are currently working on an integration for Memfault that is likely to be released as open-source in the upcoming months.
+Stay tuned!

 ## Mender

 Open-source Mender support for Rugix Ctrl and Rugix Bakery is provided by [Silitics](https://silitics.com), check out the [Mender Rugix reference repository](https://github.com/silitics/rugpi-template-mender).